K-692/InfiniteChat/README.md

 ## The InfiniteChat is available online! 🎉
 Visit the link to use it for free 👉🏻 https://infinitechat.streamlit.app/
+### ⚠️ Please "Clear Memory" if it is halucinating 😅

 ## Description
 Stay tuned for more information on the features and functionalities of Infinite Chat.